The Experimental Physics Department invites applicants for the indefinite appointment of a Physicist in experimental particle physics research.

-The selected candidate will play an important role in one or more projects of particle physics experiments at CERN, involving the conception and design of experiments, the development and operation of detectors and the analysis of data.
+- Take a leading role in all aspects of particle physics experiments, involving the conception and design of experiments, the building and operation of detectors and the analysis of data.

-- Experience in data analysis, in the use of on-line or off-line software and competence in detector hardware.
+- Experience in data analysis, in the use of on-line and off-line software, and competence in detector hardware.